PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Should I use braid or fluorocarbon for jig fishing?

 Fluorocarbon offers the best all-around performance with low visibility and good sensitivity.
 Use 15-20 lb test for most situations.
-Braid works for heavy cover but requires a fluorocarbon leader in clear water.
+Braid excels for heavy vegetation where you need to cut through grass, but requires a fluorocarbon leader in clear water to avoid spooking fish.
+Monofilament stretches too much for effective strike detection on long casts.
+Many anglers use braid-to-fluorocarbon leaders combining the strength of braid with the invisibility of fluoro.

 When should I add a trailer to my jig?

-Always use a trailer - it adds action, bulk, and helps the jig fall slower.
+Always use a trailer on your jig - it adds action, bulk, and helps the jig fall slower and more naturally.
 Match trailer size to jig weight.
-Craw-style trailers work year-round while paddle tails excel for swimming jigs.
+Craw-style trailers work year-round for bottom-hopping presentations while paddle tails excel for swimming jigs.
+The trailer creates the bulk that makes jigs resemble the crawfish and baitfish bass feed on.
+Without a trailer, your jig looks incomplete and generates fewer strikes.

 Why do I keep losing fish on jigs?